mdgeorge4153/portfolio/README.md

 MapReduce (CS 3110 Functional programming)
 ------------------------------------------

+For historical reasons, Cornell's functional programming course (CS 3110) used to cover concurrent programming with threads and monitors.
+This was never a good fit for a variety of reasons, so my co-instructors and I redesigned the concurrency module to cover promise-based concurrency using Jane Street's Async library.

+I redesigned the existing MapReduce project to make use of async and added exercises to help them learn how to use the async library.
+Our primary goal for the project was to introduce students to promise-based asynchronous programming.

+The async library is an industrial-strength library designed for high-performance computing.
+As a result, the official Async documentation was much more complex than was appropriate for our students.
+As part of this project, I developed a more focused set of OCamldoc documentation for the parts of the library that the students needed to interact with (see `doc/async.mli`).

 Five in a row (CS 2110 Object oriented programming)
 ---------------------------------------------------

 Log-structured Filesystem (CS 4410 Operating Systems)
 -----------------------------------------------------